tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 Before any analysis, the data required of a lot of prepping:

--Deleting columns not needed for the model such as Actors, Plot, Title, etc.
+- Deleting columns not needed for the model such as Actors, Plot, Title, etc.
--Dropping any movie with missing data (excluding Awards or MPAA rating).
+- Dropping any movie with missing data (excluding Awards or MPAA rating).
--Converting runtime, number of votes, and year to integers and IMDB rating to a float.
+- Converting runtime, number of votes, and year to integers and IMDB rating to a float.
--Dropping any movie with less than 500 votes.
+- Dropping any movie with less than 500 votes.

 For simplicity, I binarized Awards and Language.
 If the word 'Oscar' was mentioned either by nomination or win, the value was set to 1, otherwise 0.